 Primary and Preventive Care is well studied, and accepted around the world to improve outcomes.
 Prepaid Health Plans (PHPs) understand the value of reducing the distance between their members and primary care providers.

-Until today, the challenge has not been that mobile health models do not work to better distribute our scarce provider resources, it's that they can not work across geographies or markets when owned and operated by individual health systems with competing incentives.
+Until today, the challenge has not been that mobile health models do not work to better distribute our scarce provider resources, it's that they can not standardize operations across geographies or markets owned and operated by individual health systems with competing incentives.

-We design, build, and operate quality improvement programs scalable across geography and member cohorts as a contract service.
-Standard programs focus on a 5x5 Measurement & Evaluation system (reducing unnecessary ED visits, uncontrolled hypertension and diabetes, progression of CKD, and delivering pre- and post-natal care).
-Dental and behavioral health programs are available as well.
+Quality improvement programs scalable across geography and member cohorts are possible when operated as satellite clinics providing longitudinal Primary Care .
+Our programs focus on reduction of unnecessary ED visits, hypertension, diabetes, progression of CKD, and delivering pre- and post-natal care.
+Dental and behavioral health programs are available rotations.

-Data reflects direct short-term financial ROI between 3X and 10X for small rural counties (pop.
-50,000, 2,000 Medicaid members).
-The true value for a PHP is having a tunable and scalable rural health Quality strategy for de novo markets and renewals wrapped in a single point of control P4P Master Service Agreement.
+The data predicts direct ROI between 3X and 10X for Medicaid members in small rural counties (pop.
+50,000, 2,000 members).
+But the true value for a PHP is having a tunable and scalable rural health Quality strategy for de novo markets and renewals wrapped in a single point of control P4P Master Service Agreement.

 Your Guides